lionelegger/ShareMyTrip/README.md

 - [ ] Add action page: payment cannot be deleted; date has not the right format; Show payment method
 - [ ] Add/Edit action page: Allow to empty the arrival name location (google map) when add/edit an action
 - [ ] Edit action page: If you are not the owner, you should not be able to remove the owner of the action as a participant (share box)
-- [ ] Trips page: Don't allow tp add a user twice into a trip
+- [ ] Trips page: Don't allow to add a user twice into a trip
 - [ ] Budget page: when no action has been created, links to Plan & Map are not working

 ##Future developments (version 2, long-term)